Rahul Dravid on IPL’s expansion to nine teams, rise of Rahul Tewatia and Natarajan, MI’s dominance

 “I feel IPL is ready for expansion in terms of talent, if you look from talent perspective.
 There are a lot of talented players who are not getting an opportunity to play,” Dravid was quoted as saying by PTI.

-“So I believe we are ready as there are a lot of new names and faces in terms of talent,” Dravid said during the virtual launch of Manoj Badale and Simon Hughes’s book A New Innings.
+“It’s been fantastic to see so many of those young Under-19 boys come on and establish themselves, not only for their state teams but also in the IPL.
+But many more are actually not getting opportunities.
+They are sitting outside in a lot of these teams, because the quality of the cricket is so good and there are so many good and experienced players,” Dravid said during the virtual launch of Manoj Badale and Simon Hughes’s book A New Innings as per another report in ESPNCricinfo.

-The Hindu reported after the final of IPL 2020 that the BCCI has indicated to the franchises about their intentions to hold the auctions.
+Earlier, The Hindu reported after the final of IPL 2020 that the BCCI has indicated to the franchises about their intentions to hold the auctions.
 The motive behind the move to add a new team for BCCI is to attain financial balance after the coronavirus pandemic and shutdown.

 The new franchise is likely to be from Ahmedabad, where the Gujarat Cricket Association has refurbished the stadium with a record capacity of 1,10,000.